Emericdefay/MAS-to-MBS/README.md

 the coordinates for your own Music Paper Sheet you just need to launch the program and use matrice_%midiFileName%.txt.<br/>
 ### Stuff required to print :
 - Arduino (**Mega** or another with enough storage to store the amout of bytes and enough processor ressources.)
-- A Shield CNC with 3 motor drivers (for Nema 17) - I use DRV8825.
+- A Shield CNC with 3 motor drivers (for Nema 17) - I use 3x DRV8825 on a CH340 CNC Shield.
 - 3x Nema 17
 - The gear of your printer : You need to make the rollerbank, the head and the puncher.
 With that, you need to defined the parameters in you .ino file.
 Look at ""The .ino script" Section.
 - Midi files : There is already one file ("default.mid") but if you want to put yours, you have to be aware of the range.
 Look at the "Notes Range" Section.